Les Reed (songwriter): Early life

-Reed was born in Woking, Surrey, and grew up there.
+Reed was born and grew up in Woking, Surrey.
 He was an accomplished musician by the age of 14, playing the piano, accordion and vibraphone.
 He studied at the London College of Music before joining the Willis Reed Group, with whom he toured for four years.
 Having been called up for National Service, he played piano and clarinet in the Royal East Kent Military Band.
 In 1959, he joined The John Barry Seven as their pianist.

 Songwriting career

 In the mid-1960s, Reed began a successful songwriting partnership with Geoff Stephens which yielded such hits as "Tell Me When", a hit for The Applejacks; "Here It Comes Again" for The Fortunes; "Leave A Little Love" for Lulu; and "There's a Kind of Hush", a 1967 success for Herman's Hermits.
-During 1964, Reed penned "It's Not Unusual" with ex-Viscounts member and Tom Jones' manager Gordon Mills, which was Jones' debut recording and gave him a UK number 1.
+During 1964, Reed penned "It's Not Unusual" with ex-Viscounts member and Tom Jones' manager Gordon Mills, which was Jones' debut recording and gave him a UK number one.
 Reed also arranged the song and played the piano for the recording.

 Around this time, Reed struck up a songwriting partnership with Barry Mason.
 They wrote a song for Kathy Kirby, "I'll Try Not To Cry", as Britain's entry in 1965 for the Eurovision Song Contest held in Naples.
 The song was beaten by "I Belong".
 The songwriters had a 1967 hit in "Everybody Knows" by The Dave Clark Five—who also recorded a Reed–Mason follow-up—and another success in 1968 with "Delilah", again a Top 10 hit for Tom Jones.
 "Delilah" was originally written for P. J. Proby, and later covered by The Sensational Alex Harvey Band in 1975.
 Reed and Mason also wrote "The Last Waltz", which became a million selling UK number one for Engelbert Humperdinck in September 1967.

 Mason and Reed wrote "Who's Doctor Who?", a novelty song recorded by Doctor Who star Frazer Hines in 1967, but it failed to chart.
-In 1968, the duo scored another UK number 1 hit with Des O'Connor's recording of "I Pretend".
+In 1968, the duo scored another UK number one hit with Des O'Connor's recording of "I Pretend".
 That same year, "I've Got My Eyes on You", written by Reed and Jackie Rae, was recorded by Petula Clark, Ray Conniff, P. J. Proby and The Vogues.
 Following Petula Clark's original version, Connie Francis recorded "Kiss Me Goodbye" on her album Connie Francis Sings the Songs of Les Reed, which featured Reed as producer and pianist; the album was released in November 1969.